DisCoTec/discotec.github.io/2022/registration.md

 You can register for attending the conference by filling [this registration form](https://forms.gle/UaQ1vHrFiD3Txpw6A).

 **NOTE:**
-* After completing the form, the participant will be contacted by the organizers with the instructions and the deadlines for the payment.
+* After submitting the form, participants will be contacted by the organizers with the instructions and the deadlines for the payment.
-* It is required that at least one author of papers accepted to DisCoTec conferences must register to the conference by the early registration date.
+* It is required that at least one author of papers accepted to DisCoTec conferences register to the conference by the early registration date.
 * All registration fees below include 22% of VAT.

 If you have any questions about the registration, please contact <commev@imtlucca.it> (please, refer to DisCoTec 2022 in the subject).